nf-core/methylseq/docs/usage.md

 ### `--mindepth`
 Specify to specify a minimum read coverage for MethylDackel to report a methylation call.

+### `--meth_cutoff`
+Specify to specify a minimum read coverage for Bismark's bismark_methylation_extractor to report a methylation call.

 ### `--ignoreFlags`
 Specify to run MethylDackel with the `--ignoreFlags` flag to ignore SAM flags.